 Normal human beings usually don’t air opinions that offend others.
 And they usually don’t violate social hierarchies by disagreeing with their social superiors.
 In other words, most people have a hard time separating ideas from intuitions of “social rank” and “empathy”.

 Understanding truths despite their challenge to “social rank” and “empathy” comes easily to me.
 So people had a hard time reading me.
 When I behaved as though I didn’t mind putting them down, they decided enough was enough.
 I missed the initial signs of disapproval, and the soft sanctions they imposed on me.
-So , and that was when I felt something was awry.
+So they escalated to more serious forms of punishment, and that was when I felt something was awry.
 I soon learned I am an Aspie (A person with Asperger’s Syndrome, a milder autism spectrum disorder.)

 The brain, however, is an organ and can be diseased.
 But that falls within the realm of neurology.
 People with “mental illnesses” usually don’t have brain diseases.
 They are just different.
 Medicines are no cure for conflicting values, aspirations and goals.
 The goal of psychiatry is to stigmatize, medicalize and imprison people who challenge values closer to the hearts of the majority.

 All psychiatric diagnoses are ethical judgments.
 For example, the assumption that a child who can’t sit still and read has ADHD is rooted in the value judgment that all children ought to sit still and read.
-That’s nonsense. , no one accuses a boy diagnosed with ADHD of forgetting to play video games.
+That’s nonsense.
+As economist Bryan Caplan points out, no one accuses a boy diagnosed with ADHD of forgetting to play video games.

 Autism is No Different.